yixiangyin/courses/README.md

-# This is a repo containing all the course I studied so far on the internet.
+This is a repo containing some of the courses I studied on the internet.
+It may contains review, answer and notes from me.

 - [cs50]()
 - [missing semester](https://missing.csail.mit.edu/)